aatmunbaxi/site/content/computing/magic-square-common-lisp.md

 ### Checking Win Conditions {#checking-win-conditions}

-The win conditions in the 3x3 case are that the sum of all rows, columns, and diagonals equal 15.
+Now that we have functions to get the rows, columns, and diagonals, we can go about checking win conditions.
-We can check each of these conditions with their own function.
+The win conditions in the 3x3 case are that the sum of all rows, columns, and diagonals equal `15`.

 ```lisp
 (defun filled? (square)